usaid-cs/yesterday-i-learned/random.md

 - VLC was made [just to let some students justify the funding for faster networks](https://news.ycombinator.com/item?id=11016265).
 "We need [to build] something that uses a ton of bandwidth, let's make a video streaming app".
 The VLC icon was from a [story about a VLC member stealing a cone while intoxicated](https://forum.videolan.org/viewtopic.php?t=9792).
 - Even if a function does not have side effects, it must return the same value for any given set of inputs to be considered a [pure function](https://en.wikipedia.org/wiki/Pure_function).
 - _Correctness_ means never returning an incorrect result; _Robustness_ means never failing, even if it means having to return an incorrect result.
-- [Cold FX](http://news.nationalpost.com/news/canada/class-action-lawsuit-reveals-company-sat-on-2004-study-indicating-cold-fx-does-nothing-to-fight-colds) does not fight colds.
-- [_"Suppose you could design your dream job that you'll be starting on Monday.
-It's at your ideal company with your ideal job title and salary.
-All you have to do is tell them what you want to do at your job and you can have it.
-What does your job entail?"_](https://www.nczonline.net/blog/2015/09/my-favorite-interview-question/) My job might be Jesus, which is enabling people to do what they can do.
 - [What not to do if you use Tor](https://www.whonix.org/wiki/DoNot): remember to separate your tor life like your work life.
 Never look at the same thing with and without tor, among other things.
 - Bruce Lee took the [wrong kind of painkiller](https://en.wikipedia.org/wiki/Equagesic), had his brain swell by 13%, and died young.
 His son, Brandon, also a martial arts actor, died when [an idiot](https://en.wikipedia.org/wiki/Brandon_Lee#Death) made blanks out of live rounds.
 - The Peak Tower is situated in the trough between two peaks.
 Dat gap is called "[Victoria Gap](https://en.wikipedia.org/wiki/Victoria_Gap)".